WordPress recently turned 18 (it can officially go to the pub now) and the latest stats show it powers a whopping 40% of the web. That’s huge.

 Firstly it poses security risks.
-We’ve seen a lot of sites become infected with malware as the owners haven’t kept their theme up to date.
+We’ve seen a lot of sites become infected with malware as the owners haven’t kept their themes up to date.

-Secondly it can actually break the site.
-Perhaps WordPress have made core updates which conflict with the theme code.
+Secondly, it can actually break the site.
+Perhaps WordPress has made core updates that conflict with the theme code.
 Or maybe they don’t run on the latest version of PHP (the code language used for WordPress).

 Google doesn’t like them either, so your website rankings will suffer.